-TV had been one of the most effective marketing tools for Law Firms in the previous years, especially a decade or so ago, but has been gradually replaced by the online world and digital marketing, with Google Ads, Social Media, and SEO.
+TV has been one of the most effective marketing tools for law firms in previous years, especially a decade or so ago.
+However, it has gradually been replaced by the online world and digital marketing with Google Ads, social media, and SEO.
 The question that arises here is if TV can contribute to your marketing efforts and be effectively combined with your other ongoing campaigns.

-Like Television, Radio, and Billboards, traditional media had been dominating Attorney preferences for their marketing and growth for decades.
-The digital and internet revolution has been mostly proven to be the industrial revolution or our times (as was successfully previewed in this article, almost ten years ago), changing how we think, communicate, and consume.
-That would inevitably lead to a change in marketing for every business, including Law Firms.
+Traditional media–such as television, radio, and billboards–has been dominating attorney preferences for their marketing and growth for decades.
+The digital and internet revolution has proven to be the industrial revolution or our times (as was successfully previewed in this article, almost ten years ago).
+It’s changing how we think, communicate, and consume.
+This has inevitably lead to a change in marketing for every business, including law firms.
 Television was the most sought after media for promotion to get in front of prospective clients, but this came with several restrictions.
-To name just a few, you’d need a long-term commitment, a significant budget, extensive collaborations with production and media-buying companies, and you don’t get immediate calls to action (you rely on watchers remembering your Law Firm’s phone number).
-Digital marketing, and especially Google Ads and Social Media Ads, don’t require a long-term investment (you can turn them on and off according to your needs, but, of course, long-term strategies equal long-term success).
+To name just a few, you need a long-term commitment, a significant budget, extensive collaborations with production and media-buying companies, and you don’t get immediate calls to action (you rely on watchers remembering your law firm’s phone number).
+Digital marketing, and especially Google Ads and social media ads, don’t require a long-term investment.
+You can turn them on and off according to your needs (though, of course, long-term strategies equal long-term success).
 You get to decide on your starting budget, and you can get in front of your desired audiences with immediate calls to action, allowing you to attribute each conversion.

-- The “million-dollar” question at this point is if Attorneys should consider TV an obsolete media for their marketing strategy, or if they can still use it and enhance their brand image and eventually ROI.
+- The “million-dollar” question at this point is if attorneys should consider TV an obsolete media for their marketing strategy, or if they can still use it to enhance their brand image and eventually ROI.

-One of TV advertising’s most significant advantages is the credibility and brand awareness it can create for a Law Firm.
+One of TV advertising’s most significant advantages is the credibility and brand awareness it can create for a law firm.
 It allows viewers to recognize your law firm and get familiar with your brand name.
-That subsequently means they could potentially recall you whenever they are more likely to need your services and lookup for your law firm instead of a more general query.
+This, subsequently, increases the chances they’ll recall you whenever they are likely to need your services, meaning they could opt for looking up your law firm instead of making a more general query.
 Another potential benefit is that whenever prospective clients are in their research phase online, they will be more likely to click on and interact with an ad (or organic listing) familiar with the brand name.
-And here comes the value of combining your TV ads with Social Media.
+And here comes the value of combining your TV ads with social media.

-Like Facebook and Instagram, social networks have been booming recently, and their usage and importance have grown even further amid the COVID-19 pandemic.
-As you can see in the graphs below, Facebook is the most popular social platform, YouTube is following, and Instagram is in the top five.
-In the second chart, you can notice the yearly growth and the predictions/expectations for the next five years.
+Social networks, like Facebook and Instagram, have been booming recently, and their usage and importance have grown even further amid the COVID-19 pandemic.
+As you can see in the graphs below, Facebook is the most popular social platform, YouTube is second, and Instagram is in the top five.
+In the second chart, you’ll notice the yearly growth and predictions/expectations for the next five years.

 Another particularly interesting and crucial contributing factor is the increased usage of Smart TVs and virtual assistants.
-These create a connected environment, where viewers can watch their favorite TV shows.
-Simultaneously, they are connected to the internet and potentially checking their friends’ profiles on Social Media or even chatting with them.
+These create a connected environment, where viewers can watch their favorite TV shows, while simultaneously, connecting to the internet and potentially checking their friends’ profiles on social media or even chatting with them.

 But what do all these numbers and facts mean for your marketing campaigns?
-These all are indicators that TV can’t, anymore, be a standalone strategy, but rather as a complementary tool towards specific goals.
+They’re all indicators that TV is no longer a standalone strategy but rather a complementary tool towards specific goals.
 The first and most prominent is credibility.
-Every Law Firm, any business in general showing ads on TV, can claim to be more credible and authoritative.
+Every law firm, and any business in general showing ads on TV, can claim to be more credible and authoritative.

 Once you’ve got your TV ads ready and on-air, you can start repurposing them.

-- YouTube is the first and most obvious choice, and your TV ads can be ideal for organic content and YouTube ads for your Law Firm.
-You can use them and mark them “as seen on TV,” that way you can further build up your brand image and credibility, becoming more of a go-to choice for people in the research phase.
-The video-sharing platform can drastically help you nurture potential prospective clients and stay on top of mind in the long run.
+- YouTube is the first and most obvious choice, and your TV ads can be ideal for organic content and YouTube ads for your law firm.
+You can use them and mark them “as seen on TV” to further build up your brand image and credibility, becoming more of a go-to choice for people in the research phase.
+The video-sharing platform can drastically help you nurture potential prospective clients and stay top of mind in the long run.

-- LinkedIn can be another valuable asset in your marketing efforts combining TV and social media.
-Almost every Attorney welcomes referrals and wants a respectable and robust network.
-Promoting your presence on TV can put you under the radar of other peers in the legal vertical, allowing you to grow your connections and, subsequently, a trusted network of professionals.
+- LinkedIn can be another valuable asset in your marketing efforts when combined with TV and social media.
+Almost every attorney welcomes referrals and wants a respectable and robust network.
+Promoting your presence on TV can put you on the radar of other peers in the legal vertical, allowing you to grow your connections and, subsequently, a trusted network of professionals.

 Time for our key takeaways: